Where to go in Ireland for a weekend break? Long weekend break ideas for families and our selection of the best places for a weekend away in Ireland.

 Ireland has some lovely castles open to the visitors and they come in all shapes and sizes as well as level of elegance and budget.

-If you can and want to go all out, you can stay in castles such as Ashford or Dromoland but if you prefer to keep the budget in check, there are several more affordable alternative (some very nice!).
+If you can and want to go all out, you can stay in castles such as Ashford or Dromoland but if you prefer to keep the budget in check, there are several more affordable alternatives (some very nice!).

 We stayed in Waterford castle for a weekend, which was surprisingly affordable and also has nice self catering apartments, should you prefer, but we have researched extensively other options and came up with a full list of family friendly castles in Ireland you can stay in.